A Script for Customer Retention Deals

 4. etc., etc.,

-• If you are an existing customer, how long have you been a customer?
+• How long have you been a customer if you are an existing customer?
 If you have been a customer in good standing (i.e. you paid your bills on time, etc.,) keep that in mind too.

-• You can do your own research and talk to competing services and get actual “deals” from them, so you can make specific comments about what you have been offered by the competition.
+• You can do your own research and talk to competing services and get real “deals” from them, so you can make specific comments about what the competition has offered you.

-Also keep in mind, if you are bluffing, you cannot let that come out, or you are screwed.
-I typically am not bluffing, in that I have no real allegiance to any of the major telecomm service providers in Canada (or in the world for that matter).
+Also keep in mind if you are bluffing, you cannot let that come out, or you are screwed.
+I typically am not bluffing, in that I have no real allegiance to any of the major telecom service providers in Canada (or in the world for that matter).

 Step 1: Call Sales or Customer Service